 Your potted olive tree is outdoors most of the time.
 So it’s bound to miss the fresh air, and regular window opening for a breeze to come helps your olive tree to enjoy the winter indoors.
 As well, set up an electric fan in the room where your potted olive tree is wintering.

-6. Water your indoor olive tree just enough from completely drying out
+6. Water your indoor olive tree just enough to completely drying out

 7. Feed the potted olive tree with a balanced liquid fertilizer